es-progress/zephyr/docs/reference/modules.md

 ---

+### sysctl

+You can tweak Linux kernel parameters with this module via `sysctl` configuration files.
+These changes are permanent, they will survive reboots.

+**Configuration**

+- `system/sysctl/global.d`: place your `sysctl` configuration files here (`.conf`).
+  All files in this directory will be installed to `/etc/sysctl.d/`.

+---

 ### systemd

 This module can install new `systemd` units (services, timers, etc.) and can override existing units (e.g. `fstrim.service`).